transformerlab/transformerlab-docs/blog/2025-02-12-generating-datasets-and-training/generate_and_train.md

 ## Step 3: Fine-Tuning with the MLX LoRA Plugin

 With your dataset ready, the next stage is fine-tuning the model.
-We utilize the **MLX LoRA Plugin** in TransformerLab to train a LoRA adapter on the custom dataset.
+We utilize the **MLX LoRA Plugin** in Transformer Lab to train a LoRA adapter on the custom dataset.
 This process adjusts the model's behavior, empowering it to incorporate the new context provided by the Silicon Valley synopsis.

 <img src={require('./gifs/raw_text/TrainingSetup.gif').default} alt="Docs Upload Gif" width="500" />